dan-gentile/offline-budget-tracker/README.md

 ### General info
 This budget app allows you to Add transactions, both income and expenditures.
 The budget tracker is also a progressive app that will allow the user to use the app offline.
 This is built with service-worker.
-In addition any work that is created offline will be posted to the database once the application is back online using indexDB.
+In addition any work that is created offline will be posted to the database once the application is back online using indexedDB.

 Web Link: <https://budget-tracker-2105.herokuapp.com/>